-A normal weight gain and a normal pregnancy BMI is essential to ensure both the mother's and the baby's health.
+A healthy weight gain is essential to ensure both your health and your baby's health.
 Women who gain too little are at increased risk of having a small baby (less than 5 1/2 pounds).
 Women who gain too much are at increased risk of having an early baby or a large baby.
-They may also have health problems themselves such as diabetes, high blood pressure and varicose veins.
-You enter your weeks of the pregnancy, your height and weight, and the BabyMed weight change calculator interactively calculates your weight and BMI during pregnancy and let's you predict what it may be at the end of the pregnancy.
+They may also acquire health problems themselves, such as diabetes, high blood pressure, and varicose veins.

 Eating right and moving throughout the pregnancy will help keep pregnancy weight gain even and healthy.
 There is no reason to diet during pregnancy to stay within pregnancy weight gain limits – it is actually considered dangerous to diet during pregnancy.

 Pregnancy weight gain is a healthy part of fetal gestation.
 As the placenta forms, fluid is retained, blood volume increases, and the baby grows.
 With all of these changes, weight gain is expected.
 Typical weight gain for a pregnant woman of normal weight is 25 to 35 pounds.
 Women who are overweight can expect to gain less – 11 to 20 pounds.
 On the opposite end of the spectrum, women who are underweight should gain between 28 and 40 pounds.

 Weight gain should be gradual, as the body needs time to stretch and grow with fetal development.
 Gaining weight too fast can increase the risk of stretch marks even if the pregnant woman is not genetically predisposed to stretch marks.

 How fast should you gain weight during pregnancy?